Apptainer tutorial

 Example: Pulling from NVIDIA GPU cloud (NGC)

 NGC provides pre-built images for GPU accelerated applications.
-These images are large, and one is recommended to download them locally (in your machine), and then transfer to DAIC.
-To install Apptainer in your machine, follow the official Installing Apptainer instructions.
+These images are large, so download them locally on your machine and then transfer to DAIC.
+To install Apptainer locally, follow the official Installing Apptainer instructions.

 Important: Cache and filesystem limits